loreanvictor/tactile-ux-guides/clarity-and-consistency.md

 # Consistency

 A particular piece of information is communicated by visual cues in a _consistent_ manner, when the very same design rules are utilized to communicate said information.
-For example, interactive elements are communicated consistently by a _blue left border_ when all interactive elements have a blue left border and other visual element that has a blue left border is also interactive.
+For example, interactive elements are communicated consistently by a _blue left border_ when all interactive elements have a blue left border and other visual elements that have a blue left border are also interactive.

 <br>